nathanhtaylor/Project-2/bin/project2.com/content/Animals/Animals2/Ferret.md

 - Ferrets are considered to be geriatric by the time they reach 4 years old.
 - Baby ferrets are called kits, adult males are called hobs, and adult females are called jills.
 A castrated male is called a gib and a spayed female is called a sprite.
 Hobs and gibs are up to 50% larger than jills and sprites.
 - There are about 5 to 7 million pet ferrets in the U.S.
+- A group of ferrets is called a business.

 [Source](https://www.factretriever.com/ferret-facts)